cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 ## Updating App Labels

-Unsecured Endpoint: POST /update-app-labels
+Unsecured Endpoint: PATCH /apps/{app-id}

-Delegates to metadactyl: POST /update-app-labels
+Delegates to metadactyl: PATCH /apps/{app-id}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Importing a Template